nutanix-japan/nai-llm/docs/nkp_ndk/nkp_ndk_singlek8s.md

 ## Cross Namespace Recovery

 NDK offers cross-namespace recovery capabilites.
-With this NKP or any supported K8s platform administrator can recover ``applicationSnapshot`` resource to a different namespace within the same K8s cluster.
+With this NKP or any supported K8s platform administrator can recover ``applicationSnapshot`` custom resource to a different namespace within the same K8s cluster.

 1. Create a referenceGrant resouce to grant permission to restore specific application snapshots from one namespace to another.